-In Bolivia through the co-beneficiary Centro de estudios para el desarrollo laboral y agrario (CEDLA), project activities have a general approach aiming to analyse the context, increase awareness, and create a monitoring platform to increase the level of utilisation of the GSP+ both as an economic opportunity and a leverage to improve the compliance with human and labour rights.
+In Bolivia through the Centro de estudios para el desarrollo laboral y agrario (CEDLA), project activities have a general approach aiming to analyse the context, increase awareness, and create a monitoring platform to increase the level of utilisation of the GSP+ both as an economic opportunity and a leverage to improve the compliance with human and labour rights.
 In terms of issues, socio-economic rights and labour rights will be specifically addressed.

 In Cabo Verde the National Human Rights Commission (NHRC) is supported to 1) Improve the NHRC capacity to follow up on the recommendations provided by the UN bodies on the compliance with the Conventions; 2) Raise CSOs’ awareness of the conventions and build their capacity to collect and process data and prepare reports and recommendations on human rights issues; and 3) Strengthen capacity and skills of the inter-ministerial commission on human rights to improve the government ability to comply with its reporting duties on the relevant conventions.

-In Mongolia through a Third Party, the project focuses on 1) Awareness raising: workshop for CSOs and an awareness raising campaign organised to increase awareness of GSP+ and the relevant human rights conventions; 2) Capacity building: trainings for NGOs and media organised to increase their knowledge on GSP+ and learn from each other’s experiences in engaging with international human rights mechanisms and empower their monitoring capacity; 3) Monitoring: DRI will assist a monitoring team to develop the methodology; and 4) Convening stakeholders: advocacy meetings with relevant stakeholders; town hall meetings to foster discussions on the GSP+ issues and intentional conventions and obligations of the authorities; and a national forum to make the results of the monitoring and the identified recommendations public.
+In Mongolia through Globe International Center, the project focuses on 1) Awareness raising: workshop for CSOs and an awareness raising campaign organised to increase awareness of GSP+ and the relevant human rights conventions; 2) Capacity building: trainings for NGOs and media organised to increase their knowledge on GSP+ and learn from each other’s experiences in engaging with international human rights mechanisms and empower their monitoring capacity; 3) Monitoring: DRI will assist a monitoring team to develop the methodology; and 4) Convening stakeholders: advocacy meetings with relevant stakeholders; town hall meetings to foster discussions on the GSP+ issues and intentional conventions and obligations of the authorities; and a national forum to make the results of the monitoring and the identified recommendations public.

 In Pakistan through DRI’s Islamabad Office, the project aims to 1) Increase understanding among civil society organisations (CSOs) and social partners about the mechanisms of the GSP+ scheme and its conditions; 2) Create spaces for multi-stakeholder dialogues and to formulate recommendations on the compliance with human rights and labour conventions related to GSP+; and 3) Provide support to the National Human Rights Commission.

-In the Philippines through the co-beneficiary the Philippine Alliance of Human Rights Advocates (PAHRA), the project focuses on 1) Capacity building for CSOs, human rights defenders (HRDs) and the Human Rights Commission at the national and regional level; 2) Creation of monitoring working groups on GSP+ related conventions; 3) Production of reports and recommendations; and 4) Awareness raising and advocacy campaigns on the conventions.
+In the Philippines through the Philippine Alliance of Human Rights Advocates (PAHRA), the project focuses on 1) Capacity building for CSOs, human rights defenders (HRDs) and the Human Rights Commission at the national and regional level; 2) Creation of monitoring working groups on GSP+ related conventions; 3) Production of reports and recommendations; and 4) Awareness raising and advocacy campaigns on the conventions.

 In Sri Lanka through DRI’s Colombo Office, the project aims to 1) Increase understanding among CSOs and social partners about the mechanisms of the GSP+ scheme and its conditions; 2) Create spaces for multi-stakeholder dialogues and to formulate recommendations on the compliance with human rights and labour conventions related to GSP+; and 3) Provide support to the National Human Rights Commission.